-- ARES, as it is working with its partners, will need to handle messages and send those messages using partner-preferred forms in lieu of or in addition to NTS Radiograms. - ARES will need to accept responsibility and be held accountable for timely delivery and tracking of messages, which were sent on behalf of partners. - ARES participants as their skills (qualifications) improve via training and performing tasks shall be familiar with, and use, multiple digital communication protocols for messaging. - ARES groups should invite NTS personnel to work with them as they assist with messaging for their Partners.
+- ARES, as it is working with its partners, will need to handle messages and send those messages using partner-preferred forms (such as the ICS 213) in lieu of or in addition to NTS Radiograms. - ARES will need to accept responsibility and be held accountable for timely delivery and tracking of messages which were sent on behalf of partners. - ARES participants as their skills (qualifications) improve via training and performing tasks - need to be familiar with, and use, multiple digital communication protocols for messaging. - ARES groups should invite NTS personnel to work with them as they assist with messaging for their Partners.
 However, the protocols used by ARES and its partners will necessarily take priority over other alternative systems.

-The leadership of the local ARES group should have a clear knowledge of local and regional traffic nets.
-Knowing the schedules of these nets may allow rapid access to a trained and ready outlet for urgent traffic.
-Further, knowledge of the organizational structure for these nets, specifically the names, call signs, and contact information of the Net Managers, is extremely valuable in the event that a net needs to be activated outside of its normal schedule.
+The leadership of the local ARES group should have a clear knowledge of local and regional traffic nets - especially Local, Section, and Region Nets of NTS.
+Knowing the schedules of these nets may allow rapid access to trained and ready outlets for urgent traffic.
+Further, knowledge of the organizational structure for these nets, especially the names, call signs, and contact information of the Net Managers, is extremely valuable in the event that a net needs to be activated outside of its normal schedule.
 Liaison, participation, and traffic handling with these nets are all vitally important to having an effective relationship and the ability to pass important traffic when it needs to happen.